Chapter 12: Ruling Ourselves

 And this is the obvious non-hierarchical form in which human beings could best connect.
 Each could form a strong trusting egalitarian relationship with a small number of others.
 Empirical evidence suggests that the ideal number of others with whom one can form such intense relationships is 6, although it will naturally vary from person to person.
 This regime can be physically imagined as a person in the middle surrounded by 6 trusted friends.

-Each member of one's group of 6 is linked, through trusted egalitarian relationships, to 5 other different individuals.
+Each member of one's inclusive group of 7 is linked, through trusted egalitarian relationships, to 6 other different individuals.
 Many of these interpersonal connections would, naturally, be geographically local.
 Yet if only a few people were to have an extra far-reaching link, any two people in the world would become connected through a relatively small number of trusting relationships.
 All humanity could thereby become connected through an egalitarian small-world network.

 Notwithstanding, there is an as yet missing ingredient needed for such an egalitarian society to work.
 To break free of the old order, we must reconnect at the grass-roots level.
-But not in a partisan manner through religions, political movements or trades unions.
+But not in a partisan manner through religions, professional or academic societies, commercial associations, secretive lodges, clubs, political movements or trades unions.
 Our interconnections must be all-inclusive and invincible.
 We must connect universally through bonds that are too broad and strong to be broken by the financial, commercial, political or religious forces of selfish gain.

 The big question now is: what kind of inter-personal bonds must these be?
 What kind of egalitarian relationship is inherently stable and unbreakable?
 What kind of relationship could withstand the destructive pressures that caused human society to degenerate into its old hierarchical structure in the first place?